PullNotifier Logo

 • Draft pull requests marked as "Ready for Review"

-/github subscribe your-org/your-repo reviews
+/github subscribe your-org/your-repo reviews:"channel"

 Unsubscribing from pull request notifications